-- (1) Includes \$1,500 of fees received by each director in 2018 for fees earned in 2017 and \$3,000 of fees earned by each of Dr. Denner, Mr. Posner and Dr. Rowinsky in 2018 but which were paid in 2019. - (2) The amounts in column (c) represent the grant date fair value of RSU awards made in 2018 to non-employee directors under the Non-Employee Directors Equity Plan, as described in the narrative preceding this table.
+(1) Includes Dr. Papadopoulos' \$65,000 annual Board retainer for 2018, which was earned in 2018 but was paid in 2019.

+(2) The amounts in column (c) represent the grant date fair value of RSU awards made in 2019 to non-employee directors under the Non-Employee Directors Equity Plan, as described in the narrative preceding this table.
 These RSUs are scheduled to vest in full and be settled in shares on the first anniversary of the grant date, generally subject to continued service.
-Grant date fair values were computed in accordance with Accounting Standards Codification (ASC) 718 and determined by multiplying the number of RSUs awarded by the fair market value of the Company's common stock on the relevant grant date. - (3) The amounts in column (d) represent earnings under the Voluntary Board of Directors Savings Plan that are in excess of 120% of the average applicable federal long-term rate.
-The federal long-term rate for 2018 applied in this calculation is 3.06%, which was the federal long-term rate effective in January 2018 when the Fixed Rate Option (FRO) under this plan was established for 2018.
-Only Mr. Pangia has deferred compensation notionally invested in the FRO. - (4) The amounts in column (e) represent the amount of matching contributions made in 2018 by the Biogen Foundation on behalf of the director pursuant to the terms of a matching gift program offered by the Biogen Foundation to all U.S. employees and non-employee directors of Biogen.
+Grant date fair values were computed in accordance with Accounting Standards Codification (ASC) 718, excluding the effect of estimated forfeitures, and determined by multiplying the number of RSUs awarded by the fair market value of the Company's common stock on the relevant grant date.

+(3) The amounts in column (d) represent earnings under the Voluntary Board of Directors Savings Plan that are in excess of 120% of the average applicable federal long-term rate.
+The federal long-term rate for 2019 applied in this calculation is 3.73%, which was the federal long-term rate effective in January 2019 when the Fixed Rate Option (FRO) under this plan was established for 2019.
+Only Mr. Pangia has deferred compensation notionally invested in the FRO.
+(4) The amounts in column (e) represent the amount of matching contributions made in 2019 by the Biogen Foundation on behalf of the director pursuant to the terms of a matching gift program offered by the Biogen Foundation to all U.S. employees and non-employee directors of Biogen.
+Under the matching gift program, the Biogen

+(4) The amounts in column (e) represent the amount of matching contributions made in 2019 by the Biogen Foundation on behalf of the director pursuant to the terms of a matching gift program offered by the Biogen Foundation to all U.S. employees and non-employee directors of Biogen.
 Under the matching gift program, the Biogen Foundation matches gifts to eligible U.S.-based non-profit organizations, in accordance with the Biogen Foundation's guidelines, up to an annual maximum per donor amount of \$25,000 per calendar year and up to a program total of \$1.5 million per calendar year.
 The matching contributions made by the Biogen Foundation are not taxable income to the director, and the director may not take any tax deductions for such matching contributions.
+The amount for Ms. Learning includes a matching gift contribution of \$1,190, which was made by the Biogen Foundation in 2019 for a gift made by Ms. Learning in 2018.
+(5) Ms. Schenk is retiring from our Board of Directors, effective as of the Annual Meeting.

-Director Equity Outstanding at 2018 Fiscal Year-End
+Director Equity Outstanding at 2019 Fiscal Year-End

-The following table summarizes the equity awards that were outstanding as of December 31, 2018, for each of the non-employee directors serving during 2018.
+The following table summarizes the equity awards that were outstanding as of December 31, 2019, for each of the non-employee directors serving during 2019.

-Option Awards(1) Stock Awards(2)

-Name Number of Securities Underlying Unexercised Options Number of Shares or Units of Stock That Have Not Vested
+Name Option Awards(1) Number of Securities Underlying Unexercised Options Stock Awards (2) Number of Shares or Units of Stock That Have Not Vested

-Alexander J. Denner 880
+Alexander J. Denner - 1,155

-Caroline D. Dorsa 880
+Caroline D. Dorsa - 1,155

+William A. Hawkins - 1,155

-Nancy L. Leaming 880
+Nancy L. Leaming - 1,155

+Jesus B. Mantas - 1,155

-Richard C. Mulligan 880
+Richard C. Mulligan - 1,155

-Robert W. Pangia 6,114 880
+Robert W. Pangia - 1,155

-Stelios Papadopoulos 1,450
+Stelios Papadopoulos - 1,905

-Brian S. Posner 880
+Brian S. Posner - 1,155

-Eric K. Rowinsky 880
+Eric K. Rowinsky - 1,155

-Lynn Schenk 880
+Lynn Schenk - 1,155

-Stephen A. Sherwin 12,278 880
+Stephen A. Sherwin 12,278 1,155

-Notes to the Director Equity Outstanding at 2018 Fiscal Year-End Table
+Notes to the Director Equity Outstanding at 2019 Fiscal Year-End Table